 - New water sustainability efforts under the Sustainable Groundwater Management Act (SGMA)

 The potential impact of an agricultural mitigation program on the cost of residential construction was also considered.

 Provost & Pritchard then prepared the Feasibility Study, which included alternatives for consideration by City Council for moving forward with implementation of an AMP, including an option to remove the requirement.

-Based on direction from the City Council, Provost & Pritchard has initiated Phase II of the project, which is to remove the requirement for an AMP from the General Plan.
-Implementation includes revisions to the General Plan policy language and review of the proposed changes in accordance with CEQA.
+Based on direction from the City Council, Provost & Pritchard initiated Phase II of the project to remove the requirement for an AMP from the General Plan.
+Implementation included revisions to the General Plan policy language and preparation of an Addendum for compliance with CEQA.

 Provost & Pritchard also created the outreach materials for this project including project flyers, workshop and hearing announcements, and display posters to effectively communicate project objectives and keep stakeholders informed throughout the process.

 Phase I: Feasibility Study completed in February 2021

 Tulare County, California